hellofromtonya/catfish/README.md

 ### Styling

 Oh silly, styling never goes in a plugin.
 Nope, you want to style this baby up in your theme.
 However, a suggested starting point is provided in the `assets/sass` folder.
 Simply copy the `catfish` folder into your theme and then import the index file into your `style.scss` file like so: `@import "catfish/index";`.
+You can see an example of how I did it in my [Hello](https://github.com/hellofromtonya/hello-child-theme/blob/master/assets/sass/components/index.scss#L12) theme.

 ## Dependencies